tgm00re/GroupProjTestRepo/README.md

 cd to server aka "myapp" | run "nodemon app.js" cd to client aka "client" | run "npm start"

-you should see yourr items listed
+you should see your rows listed